okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-tutorials/mmod/lab-5-detect-drift/index.md

 # Manage multiple Okta environments tutorial 5: Detect drift between environments and correct it

 > **Note:** This area is a work in progress.
-Please give us feedback on the content and format of this new type of architecture article.
-You can leave feedback by:
+Please leave feedback on the content and format of this new type of architecture article by posting comments in the [Architecture area of the developer forums](https://devforum.okta.com/c/questions/architecture/24).
->
->* Posting a comment in the [Architecture developer forum](https://devforum.okta.com/c/questions/architecture/24).
->* Using the Feedback tab on this page with a subject of "Terraform Detect Drift Tutorial".

 Drift occurs when an Okta object changes in the destination (production) environment and is out of sync with its source (development) environment.
 This situation can occur during an outage when changes are made quickly to a production environment to restore service.